gracix/grav-plugin-minicode/README.md

 `Minicode` is [Grav](https://getgrav.org/) plugin.

-This plugin add Twig filter `{{ minicode }}`.
+This plugin add Twig filter `{{ | minicode }}`.
 The filter is output tiny html (or other text) inside a document from text file.

-And it is filter can use on Templates too.
+And the filter can use on Templates too.
 You can output codes of site global. (ex: Sidebars, Ads, New product information...)

 ## Installation